devotis/sublime-angular-material-snippets/README.md

 A Sublime Text 2/3 snippet to generate Angular Material snippets for &lt;md-button&gt;, &lt;md-input&gt;, &lt;md-icon&gt;, etc

 Work in progress here.
-Collaborators are welcome to add snippets for directives!
+Collaborators are welcome to add and improve snippets for directives!

 ## Install